 Did you know that around the world we use 500 Million plastic straws a day and that 1 Million Plastic Bottles are bought every MINUTE around the globe?!
 That contributes to the estimated 8 million tonnes of plastic dumped into our oceans every year, with reports suggesting that the majority of plastic pollutants come in the form of single-use, disposable items.
 That means it was only used once before heading to our landfills and oceans.
 Pretty Shocking huh...

 Reducing your plastic footprint can be a difficult challenge when we use so many single-use plastics in our day to day activities.
 From beauty and cleaning products to our food and water, have you ever noticed how much plastic you throw away?

-Global WAKEcup and The Marine Conservation Society are promoting Plastic Free July and for those who are just starting check out our The 1 Day No Single-Use Plastic Challenge .
-Check out the tips below to help you reduce your single-use plastic footprint .
-Whether you're just starting out on your zero waste journey or can collect your monthly plastic waste in one glass jar, every single person who takes part will be making a difference.
+Global WAKEcup and The Marine Conservation Society are promoting The 1 Day No Single-Use Plastic Challenge to help you reduce your single-use plastic footprint .
+Whether you're just starting out on your zero waste journey or can collect your monthly plastic waste in one glass jar, every single person who takes part will be making a difference!

 On The Go

 1. Bags for Life – if you don’t have a reusable and eco-friendly bag for life yet, this is an absolute must.
 You can get some adorable designs in a variety of fabrics, from Jute bags to fair trade, organic cotton bags .
 There really is no excuse to not have one either, they are available at the checkout in most supermarkets and most gift stores now sell foldable versions which can fit in your car, your handbag or even your pocket until you’re ready to deploy them!